-Since 2012, the Immigration Rules have contained a financial requirement to be met by a non-EEA national partner of a person who is a British citizen, settled in the UK or in the UK with refugee leave or humanitarian protection.
+The Immigration Rules contain a financial requirement to be met by the non-UK resident partner of a person who is either a British citizen, has settled status in the UK or is in the UK with refugee leave or humanitarian protection.

 If you are applying with a dependent child, you must prove an additional £3,800 for the first child, together with an increase of £2,400 for each additional child.
-The higher financial requirement for spouse visas applies to any child who is not a British Citizen, an EEA national or permanently settled in the UK.
+This additional financial requirement for a spouse visa applies where the child is not a British or Irish citizen, does not have pre-settled status or is not permanently settled in the UK.

 - Income from salaried or non-salaried employment of you or your partner.
-If your own income, you would need to be in the UK with permission to work.
+You need to be lawfully employed and have the Right to Work in the UK.

 - Income from self-employment, or income as a director or employee of a specified limited company in the UK, of you or your partner.
 Again you would need to be in the UK with permission to work.